anurag313/Chase_Project/README.md

   +  twitteR
   +  plyr

-4. run Chase_Twitter.Rmd with API keys and secrets inserted in right place.
+4. Run Chase_Twitter.Rmd with API keys and secrets inserted in right place.

-5. output would be Chase_Twitter.pdf
+5. Output would be Chase_Twitter.pdf